mathjax/MathJax-website/README.md

 * The site is build with [Jekyll](https://github.com/jekyll/jekyll) and [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/).
-* For GitHub pages, the gh-pages branch is the main branch; work off it.
+* For GitHub pages, the gh-pages branch is the main branch; work off that one.
 * Logos etc. must be hosted on the CDN for IP reasons.

 ## Todo

 * Add license (which one?)
 * Add Google analytics
-  * add MathJax performance tracker
+  * add MathJax performance tracker (see current site)
 * integrate social icons
+* replace copy&paste video
+* change link color to shades of green
+* fix paragraphs a11y, works everywhere (too long on FF fonts)
+* test, test, test
+  * check each post for broken code / links to old content
-* CNAME file
+* CNAME file (at launch)

 ### Pages to replicate (here or on the docs)